 6. Any notice of an Event of Revocation delivered pursuant to Section 5 of this Agreement must be sent by certified mail, return receipt requested to the Licensee at the address for Licensee set forth above, or at such other address as the Licensee may provide to the City in writing from time to time.
 Copies of any notices sent to Licensee shall also be sent to:

-________________

-________________

-________________
+Steven E. Cope

+P.O.
+Box 1398

+Portland, ME 04104

 7. Notwithstanding any other provision herein, in the event that a notice of an Event of Revocation is delivered pursuant to Section 5 hereof, any mortgagee of Licensee’s Property shall be entitled to cure the matter set forth in such notice within the time frames set forth in Section 5 hereof, and the City agrees to accept such performance by any such mortgagee of Licensee’s obligations hereunder.

+[Signatures appear on following page]

 IN WITNESS WHEREOF, the City of Portland has caused this Revocable License to be executed by Jon P. Jennings, its City Manager thereunto duly authorized, as of the day and year first written above.